 Condition 1(c) includes supply to health care professionals (this includes either a medical practitioner as specified in 1(b) or a registered/enrolled nurse) in residential (i.e. disability and rehabilitation facilities) and aged care facilities.
 This condition would not allow for testing in a home care setting.

 Condition 1(d) and (e)

 1(d) and (e) of the conditions allow for supply of a device to the Government or an acceptable agency included in the list of Australian government departments and agencies and has been appointed/contracted to acquire COVID-19 test kits on behalf on the Commonwealth, State or Territory department of health.

-Note: The above conditions do not currently allow the supply of serology-based COVID-19 tests for use at the point-of-care to other healthcare professionals (i.e. pharmacists).
+Note: The above conditions do not currently allow the supply of COVID-19 serology-based and rapid antigen tests for use at the point-of-care to other healthcare professionals (i.e. pharmacists).

 Post-market review of serology COVID-19 point-of-care tests